 IELTS: We require a minimum score of 7.5 on each of the 4 subtests.

-In addition, any Ph.D. applicant who is a Nonnative English speaker must submit current TOEFL IBT scores, where Nonnative English speakers are international or domestic students whose native language (first language/mother tongue) is not English.
+In addition, any Ph.D. applicant who is a Nonnative English speaker must submit current TOEFL IBT or IELTS scores, where Nonnative English speakers are international or domestic students whose native language (first language/mother tongue) is not English.
 This can include:

 Newly arrived international students